 In the Getting Started section of this tutorial, we started a demo simulation of the IEEE 123 node model.
-We can pass queries to the Timeseries API to retrieve measurements from the completed simulation.
-Note that it sometimes takes up to a minute for simulation data written to the Timeseries Database to be available for queries.
+That simulation has now completed, and we can pass queries to the Timeseries API to retrieve measurements from the completed simulation.

-Example 1: Query for all measurements between a ""startTime" and ""endTime"
+Example 1: Query for all measurements between a ''"startTime"'' and ''"endTime"''